 The biggest initiative of the Steinbach Chamber of Commerce is the Eastman Immigrant Services (EIS) program.
 EIS is funded by Immigration, Refugee, and Citizenship Canada (IRCC), Manitoba Adult Language Training for Immigrants (MALTI), Manitoba Economic Development & Training (MEDT), and Skills & Employment Partnership (SEP).
-Our primary focus is to optimize successful settlement for newcomers, making the transition to a new community a positive experience, both for newcomers as well as the receiving community.
+Our primary focus is to optimize successful settlement and integration for newcomers, making the transition to a new community a positive experience, both for newcomers as well as the receiving community.

-We have welcomed over 280 families to our region each year for the past ten years.
-This provides a solid labour force for our employers to draw from, and an increased population which translates to an increase in local consumers.
+We welcome an average of 200 families to our region each year for the past ten years!
+This helps to provide a solid labour force from which employers can hire, and an increased population also translates to an increase in local consumers.

 - Assistance with important documents such as immigration documents, health care, and benefits

 - Job search skills, information on job training programs

 - Settlement Workers In Schools (SWIS) - assistance with school registration, support and referrals to community resources

 - Community connections to services such as leisure activities, info sessions on settlement topics